weirongxu/coc-explorer/readme.md

 #### `--buffer-child-labeling-template <template>`

-Template for child node of buffer source
+Labeling template for child node of buffer source, use for preview when previewAction is labeling

 Columns: same with `--buffer-child-template`